Skip to main content

 • national programmes.

-Within the EU programmes, a study period or practical placement abroad is recognised in accordance with an agreement between the student and the home and host higher education institutions (HEIs), and the principles of the European Credit Transfer and Accumulation System (ECTS).
+Within the EU Erasmus+ Programme, a study period or practical placement abroad is recognised in accordance with an agreement between the student and the home and host higher education institutions (HEIs), and the principles of the European Credit Transfer and Accumulation System (ECTS).
 In other programmes, sending and receiving HEIs agree arrangements for recognition.
 Qualifications (diplomas and degrees) obtained abroad are recognised in accordance with the national legislation; for details, see the final section in this chapter.

-Under the Erasmus+ Programme (2014-2020; 2021-2027), administered by the Foundation for the Development of the Education System, students and doctoral candidates can carry out a period of study and / or a practical placement abroad as part of Learning Mobility projects.
+Under the Erasmus+ Programme (2014-2020; 2021-2027), administered by the Foundation for the Development of the Education System, students and doctoral students can carry out a period of study and / or a practical placement abroad as part of Learning Mobility projects.
 They can also participate in short-term mobility linked to specific project objectives in various other types of Erasmus+ projects.

-Programme “EU4Belarus”
+• Programme “EU4Belarus”

-For information about projects supported by other EU funds which involve mobility, see ‘Partnerships and Networks’ in Chapter 13.5
+For information about projects supported by other EU funds which also involve mobility, see ‘Partnerships and Networks’ in Chapter 13.5

 Multilateral programmes